akashxlr8/jeeva-assignment/README.md

 - Add more personas (e.g., Coach, Analyst)
 - Add authentication and rate limiting
 - Deploy to cloud (e.g., AWS, Vercel)

-- Implement a frontend UI
+- Implement a frontend UI using streamlit
+- User manageable system prompts for each persona
+- User customizable thread names and management
+- Semantic search across threads to enhance context for better responses

 ## Testing
 Run the integration test script to verify the API and persona switching: